Fadi-Asfour/Search-Engine/README.md

 ## Libraries

-- Uvicorn
 - Sklearn
 - Pydantic
-- FastAPI
 - NLTK
 - Gensim
+- FastAPI
+- Uvicorn
 - chromadb
 - numpy

 ## Flow

+- User Query Submission:

-- User enter the query, select the dataset and then send the request.
+  The user inputs a query, selects the relevant dataset, and sends the request.
+- Request Handling:

-- Request recived by entryPoint and then redirect to the preprocess service.
+  The request is received by the entry point, which then redirects it to the preprocessing service.
-- Generate vector for processed text (query) and match it using matching service.
+Query Preprocessing:

+  The preprocessing service generates a vector representation of the processed text (query).
+- Vector Matching:

-- Matching service match between the query vectors and the docs vectors with word embedding.
+  The matching service compares the query vectors to document vectors.
+- Results Sorting:

-- Docs are sorted by cosine similarity and return the first 10 results using tf-idf matrix tf-idf model.
+  Documents are sorted based on cosine similarity scores.
+The top 10 results are returned using the TF-IDF model.
-- Return the results to the frontend.

-## Contributers

-- Fadi Asfour
-- Omar Zaghlouleh
-- Philip Droubi
-- Sham Tuameh
-- Wael Orabi
+- Results Delivery:

+  The sorted results are sent back to the frontend for display to the user.